 On April 2nd, 2018, Denver Mayor Michael Hancock held a roundtable forum with immigrants who have ties to the industry.
 Included among them were two lawful permanent residents who recently had applications for U.S. citizenship denied as a result of their employment in Colorado’s legal marijuana industry.

 Oswaldo Barrientos immigrated to the United States with his mother when he was an infant.
 At 13, he obtained a green card and became a lawful permanent resident.
 Last year, he decided it was time to apply for United States citizenship.
 The only problem: Mr. Barrientos held a job at a marijuana dispensary.
 ABC News reports that he was stunned during his citizenship and naturalization interview when all of the attention was turned towards this employment.

 Several weeks later, Mr. Barrientos received a letter in the mail stating that he was denied U.S. citizenship, the reason being that his job in the marijuana industry was evidence that he lacked “good moral character”.

 The rules and regulations surrounding marijuana have never been more complex.
 This story is an important reminder that immigrants are often forced to deal with the different standards and consequences than the rest of the population.
 Under U.S. immigration law, marijuana use and any ties to the marijuana industry is still viewed as a violation of federal law.
 Your application for citizenship could be denied simply because you held a marijuana-related job.

-At the Goldstein Immigration Lawyers, our immigration lawyer in Los Angeles has the skills and experience needed to handle the full range of citizenship and naturalization issues.
-For a fully confidential consultation with a citizenship lawyer, please call us today at (213) 262-2000.
+At the Goldstein Immigration Lawyers, our immigration lawyer has the skills and experience needed to handle the full range of citizenship and naturalization issues.
+For a fully confidential consultation with a citizenship lawyer, please call us today.
 We serve communities in Los Angeles and all over Southern California.